mfaysal101/parallel_equitruss/README.md

 (2) There is a directory name gapbs-agile which is empty, please navigate to that directory and pull the code from the branch named "equitruss_infrastructure" from the same GitHub repository

-(3) Please make sure the directory hierarchy is maintained, inside the gapbs-agile directory, all the source files and directories should be as seen from "https://github.com/mfaysal101/parallel_equitruss/tree/ equitruss_infrastructure".
+(3) Please make sure the directory hierarchy is maintained, inside the gapbs-agile directory, all the source files and directories should be as seen from "https://github.com/mfaysal101/parallel_equitruss/tree/equitruss_infrastructure".
 There should not be any other directory in between them, e.g., the "src" directory should be gapbs-agile/src and not like gapbs-agile/other_directory/src.

 # How to prepare the datasets for the experiments